PierrePaul/pierrepaul/content/blog/2024/drupal-issue-queue.md

 ## User dashboard

 Drupal.org user dashboard is pretty useful to keep track of tickets.
-Just hit the follow-star icon!
+Hit the follow-star icon and it will show up in your personal dashboard.

 ![Follow the ticket on drupal.org](/images/2024/follow.png)